 Excel files are very important to us as we store various useful information in a worksheet.
-But, we may delete the files accidentally or unintentionally.
+However, we may delete the files accidentally or unintentionally.
 And this can impose serious problems on us.
-However, recreating the same Excel file is also one very difficult task.
+However, recreating the same Excel file is also a very difficult task.
 In that case, regaining the file is our only way out.
-In this article, we’ll show you the step-by-step process to Recover Permanently Deleted Excel Files Online.
+In this article, we’ll show you the step-by-step process to recover permanently deleted Excel files Online.

-Step by Step Procedures to Recover Permanently Deleted Excel Files Online
+Procedures to Recover Permanently Deleted Excel Files Online: Step-by-Step

-To Recover Permanently Deleted Excel Files Online, we have to take help from a third-party tool.
-One of such tools is Stellar Data Recovery.
+To Recover Permanently Deleted Excel Files Online, we have to get help from a third-party tool.
+One such tool is Stellar Data Recovery.
 You can download it from the stellarinfo.com website.
 Now, follow the steps described below to carry out the operation.

 STEP 1: Scan the Source Drive

 - First, open the Stellar Data Recovery tool and select the driver where the file was saved.

 - In this example, choose D drive and press Scan.